Aarleks/zettel.vim/README.md

 ```
 DONE - Make new zettel
 DONE - Search for zettels by file names
-TODO - Search in zettels by content using grep or ripgrep
+DONE - Search in zettels by content using grep or ripgrep
 TODO - Tag system: 1) make a tag, 2) search by tags
-TODO - `.md` or `.zet` file?
-Or maybe a folder that sets filetype (like Vimwiki)
 TODO - note history system (jumplist)
 TODO - like urlscan; list links outward pointing
 TODO - list links inward pointing